-Hepatitis B is a serious disease caused by the hepatitis B virus (HBV).
-Infection with this virus can cause scarring of the liver, liver failure, liver cancer and even death.
+Hepatitis B is a virus affecting the liver, which can cause scarring of the liver, liver failure, liver cancer and can be fatal.

 What happens to people with hepatitis B?

 For unknown reasons, the infection eventually goes away in a very small percentage of carriers.
-For others, the infection becomes chronic.
+For others, the infection becomes chronic (long-term).
 Chronic hepatitis is an ongoing infection of the liver that can lead to cirrhosis.
 Cirrhosis causes liver tissue to scar and stop working.

 How common is hepatitis B?